UKHO/devops-pipelinetemplates/tfsec/README.md

 | `WorkingDirectory`   | Override with desired path - $(System.DefaultWorkingDirectory)                                 | False     |

-## Exclude checks
+## Exclude checks [azure-network-no-public-ingress,azure-network-no-public-egress]

 There may be occasions when you wish to exclude certain checks but its not required.
 To do this allow parameters for exclusions.
-NSG: [azure-network-no-public-ingress,azure-network-no-public-egress] to exclude these options use a comma separated list.
+To exclude these options use a comma separated list.
 WorkingDirectory: Sets directory to scan, to use this parameter with your own desired path.